Bedford Independent

-The Bedford Independent is a free hyperlocal online newspaper based in Bedford, Bedfordshire, England.
+The Bedford Independent is a free local online newspaper based in Bedford, Bedfordshire, England.
 The publication covers the Borough of Bedford and some villages on the border with Central Bedfordshire and Buckinghamshire.
 It is owned and operated independently by Progress Publishing Ltd.

 History

 The Bedford Independent was launched on social media on 13 August 2018 initially only publishing articles on Facebook.
 Reaching "in excess of 250,000" people on social media, it launched a dedicated news website on 28 November 2019 and also launched a presence on YouTube, Twitter, LinkedIn and Instagram.

 Initially, the Bedford Independent also published a short print version of their most read stories each month in their sister publication The Bedford Clanger, but printing ended during the COVID-19 pandemic and The Bedford Clanger was moved online as part of the Bedford Independent's main website.

 The publication is run by Paul Hutchinson, former Chiltern FM deputy news editor; Erica Roffe, founder of local arts and culture magazine the Bedford Clanger; and commercial director Julia Course-Crofts, who has worked for titles including Bedfordshire on Sunday, MK on Sunday, Affinity Magazine and The Bedford Clanger.